Royce White: 2020 Black Lives Matter protests

 White led several protests in the wake of the murder of George Floyd.
 While these protests were described as Black Lives Matter protests and associated with that movement, White later stated on his website that he was "never apart [sic] of the Black Lives Matter organization".

-2021 China protests
+2021 Uyghur genocide protests

 On July 10, 2021, White received media attention for his protest against the Uyghur genocide during a Big3 postgame interview.
 Commentators contrasted his statements with stances taken by the NBA.

 2022 campaign for the House of Representatives

 On February 22, 2022, White announced he would run for the Republican nomination for the United States House of Representatives in Minnesota's 5th congressional district, a seat represented by Ilhan Omar.
 His campaign was endorsed by former President Donald Trump's advisor, Steve Bannon, and he appeared on the radio show of Alex Jones.
 White lost the Republican primary to Cicely Davis.

-Following the October 28, 2022, attack on Paul Pelosi, husband of House Speaker Nancy Pelosi, White promoted the conspiracy theory that the attack was the result of Paul Pelosi's involvement in an extramarital gay affair.

 According to a report from Axios, White did not vote for his own campaign in the 2022 primary.

-In 2024 it was revealed that a week after the election, the campaign spent more than $1,200 at a strip club in Miami, Florida.
+In 2024, it was revealed that a week after the election, the campaign spent more than $1,200 at a strip club in Miami.